Mixing - Process, Functions & Application

 The final audio file in which all edited tracks have been merged.

-Professional mixing at Peak Studios starts at €120.
+Professional mixing at Peak-Studios starts at €120.
 The price depends on the number of tracks, genre, and effort required. 👉 To the mixing prices

 A standard mix usually takes 3–5 business days.
 Express mixing is available for an additional charge.
 Alterations are usually included.